dniel/terraform/README.md

 ### template-services
-Is a more specialized template that contains some applications that are meant to be installed just once for each cluster and contains common tools like prometheus, grafana.
+Is a more specialized template that contains some applications that are meant to be installed just once for each cluster and contains tools for cross-cutting concerns like logging and observability implemented with prometheus, grafana, loki and more.

 ## Modules
 Under modules I have put all my re-usable code, the environments should not contain much code itself